Kayky18/GO/README.md

 <h2>Database</h2>
 The API uses SQLite as the database.
 The database file is located at ./db/main.db in the project root.

+<h2>Docs</h2>
+The API documentation is available at http://localhost:8080/swagger/index.html.

 <h2>Contact</h2>
 If you have any questions or issues, please contact kayky.marinho01@gmail.com.